HuxleyIsMe/learning_c-/chapter_2/chapter2.md

 ## making our own types

-- ennumerations
+- enumerations
     enums restricted set of possible vals
 - classes
-    members share same memory location and unions are dangerous to misusue
+    members share same memory location and unions are dangerous to miss use
 - unions

 Ok wow this a is a lot on this chapter

-C++ object come iwth a desturcitr cleanup functions that cleans it all up Defining a destructor is optional.
+>C++ object come with a destructor cleanup functions that cleans it all up Defining a destructor is optional.
 If you do decide to implement a destructor, it must not take any arguments.
 Examples of actions you might want to take in a destructor include releasing file handles, flushing network sockets, and freeing dynamic objects.
 If you don’t define a destructor, a default destructor is automatically generated.
 The default destructor’s behavior is to perform no action.
-You’ll learn a whole lot more about destructors in “Tracing the Object Life Cycle” on page 96.
+You’ll learn a whole lot more about destructors in “Tracing the Object Life Cycle”.

 ooh structs and classes look the same but theres like minute difference a lot to do with visibility: